kavyamali/tinystoriesgru/README.md

 # tinystoriesgru
-A 2.5M parameter TinyStories model trained on GRU with attention, 5x smaller than TinyStories-1M.
+A 0.2M and 2.5M parameter TinyStories model trained on GRU with attention, much smaller than TinyStories-1M.

 The datasheet used here is Tinystories-valid.txt(20MB) downloaded from HuggingFace.